Dermatology · Papulosquamous Disorders

 Differential Diagnosis

-Seborrheic dermatitis: greasy yellow scales in nasolabial folds
+Seborrheic dermatitis: greasy yellow scales on the face/scalp

 Tinea corporis: central clearing with active, scaly borders